Last updated: April 30, 2026

 Frequently Asked Questions

-Do I need to register as a contractor in Washington?
+Do I need a state HVAC license in Washington?

-Do I need workers’ compensation for HVAC employees in Washington?
+Do I need to charge sales tax on HVAC installations in Washington?

 More Washington Business Guides

-- How to Start a Cleaning Service in Washington (2026)
+- How to Start a Cleaning Business in Washington State (2026)

-- How to Start a Food Truck in Washington (2026)
+- How to Start a Food Truck in Washington State (2026)

-- How to Start a Hair Salon in Washington (2026)
+- How to Start a Hair Salon in Washington State (2026)

-- How to Start a Landscaping Business in Washington (2026)
+- How to Start a Landscaping Business in Washington State (2026)

-- How to Start a Private Investigation Business in Washington (2026)
+- How to Start a Private Investigator Business in Washington State (2026)

 Start a HVAC Business Business in Other States